CodeJonesW/Wills_Blog/assets/blog-posts/ai-recipe-blog.md

 ### What sets this aside from other blogs?

 The idea is to have an AI create new unique recipes from the information stored in books.
 Obviously the recipes must be delicious.
-The current form of the idea no one would be cooking the recipes before being posted which invites a fair bit of risk..
+The current form of the idea has no one cooking the recipes before being posted which invites a fair bit of risk.. or maybe excitement?

 The custom GPT would be built upon cooking books that I pick out by hand and will need to be continually fed new information in order to stay interesting and unique for extended periods of time.